-From July 31 to August 5, IKEA Wembley shoppers in London will be taking hourlong breaks to read books on the 2018 Man Booker Prize for Fiction longlist.
-And they’ll get to take their book home free of charge, too, courtesy of IKEA.
+From July 31 to August 5, IKEA Wembley shoppers in London can book slots in its new Reading Room, featuring books on the 2018 Man Booker Prize for Fiction longlist.
+And they’ll get to take their book home free of charge.

 The Duchess of Cornwall has welcomed winners of the Man Booker Prize for Fiction along with jurors and others to a Buckingham Palace reception as the ‘Golden Man Booker’ weekend programming begins at Southbank Centre.